MillersvilleCS/geopod/README.txt

 ~click 'next'

-5. the 'beanch selection' screen will come up
+5. The 'branch selection' screen will come up

   ~make sure 'master' is selected

-6. the 'local destination' screen will come up
+6. The 'local destination' screen will come up

   ~Do the following for each of the fields